hzi-bifo/AMR_benchmarking/README.md

 ## <a name="usage"></a>Usage
 ### A.  <a name="workflow"></a>Workflow
 - The script `main.sh`, which is a combination of codes and pseudocodes, goes through the whole benchmarking process from data reprocessing to running software, to basic benchmarking results visualization.
-- The pseudocodes resulted from the reason that you have to manually install some ML software yourself or access it with their website.
-What's more, the ML model learning process is very time consuming, taking at least 2 months with 20+ CPUs accompanied by 10+ GPUs, so it's not realistic to warp all in a pipeline.
+- The pseudocodes resulted from the reason that you have to manually install  Seq2Geno yourself and then access Geno2Pheno website.
+What's more, the ML model learning process is very time consuming, taking at least 2 months with 20+ CPUs accompanied by 10+ GPUs, so it's not realistic to warp all benchmarking scripts in a pipeline.
 - We will guide you through the Workflow in steps: